CSCI 1470 CS 1

 10/8 Wednesday: Mid-term Exam, in person, class time (one hour 20 minutes)

 Mid-term examination will be conducted face to face.
 Closed book.
-However, you can bring an 'information' sheet: letter size, can be printed or written on both sides, which must be prepared by yourself.
+However, you can bring two 'information' sheets: letter size, can be printed or written on both sides, which must be prepared by yourself.

 Week #9